What is impermanence in Buddhism? It is an essential Buddhist teaching that defines our entire practice, yet it can be difficult to understand.

 - If you are upset at some politician, government regulations, or something else “outside your control”, know that it too is impermanent.

-For us, in our very short lives here on earth, we are able to better accept the impermanence in our lives by living mindfully.
+For us, in our truly short lives here on earth, we can better accept the impermanence in our lives by living mindfully.
 This is truly a practice we should all follow and deepen our understanding of to bring joy in our lives and progress on the Buddhist path!

 Article Notes and Recommended Reading: